IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

-# Audit, monitor and receive notifications from SQL Server table change
+# Audit, monitor and receive notifications on table change from SQL Server

 SqlTableDependency is a high-level C# component to used to audit, monitor and receive notifications on SQL Server's record table changes.